Deepagan-ctr/Custom-MCP-Server/README.md

 ### Step 2: Environment Variables

-Update the `.env` file in your project root with the following variables:
+Create `.env` file in your project root with the following variables:

 ```env
 RAPIDAPI_KEY=your_rapidapi_key_here